neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 The aims of academia are more diverse.

 Turning out well educated students is a primary aim.
 That is valuable for a variety of reasons only tangentially related to money.
-A well educated populace are well behaved and fertilise successful industry.
+A well educated populace do fertilise successful industry.
 Early career researchers have a supporting role but my feeling is that education is mostly left to more established academics.

 Academic research is the other aim.
 Academic research is really what early stage researchers are spending their time doing.
 In my opinion such research is not for making money but rather to